ChemeketaCS/csweb/content/assignments/cs161/logparser/index.md

     IPAddress  Username  Date  Time  Minutes

-Where Date is in the format dd-Mon-yy and time is listed in 24-hour time.
+Where Date is in the format d-Mon-yy (day, Month as three letters, then year as two digits) and time is listed in 24-hour time.

 Read in the entire file and **print out each record from April** (do not print records from other months) in the format:

-    username   mm/dd/yy   hour:minuteAM/PM   duration
+    username   m/d/yy   hour:minuteAM/PM   duration

 Where mm/dd/yy is a date in the format month number, day number, year and the time is listed in 12-hour time (with AM/PM).